msiemens/tinydb/docs/extend.rst

 1. You have to use the ``super(...)`` call as shown in the example.
 To run your own initialization, add it below the ``super(...)`` call.
-2. This is an example for a middleware, not an example for clean code.
+2. This is an example for middleware, not an example for clean code.
 Don't use it as shown here without at least refactoring the loops into a separate method.

-To wrap a storage with this new middleware, we use it like this:
+To wrap storage with this new middleware, we use it like this:

 .. code-block:: python